One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Conclusions

 \section{Conclusions}

+We introduced OSST-based methods, a family of unsupervised approaches to authorship attribution and verification that take advantage of the extensive causal language modeling pre-training of modern LLMs.
+This paradigm enables scalable authorship analysis without relying on labeled data prone to topical biases.

-In this work, we propose a novel unsupervised approach to the AA and AV problems.
-Our OSST-based methods leverage the extensive CLM pre-training of modern LLMs, allowing greater scaling without labeled authorship data, often containing topical correlations.
-Our experiments suggest that OSST-based methods are very superior to LLM prompting alternatives at similar scale and perform better than contrastively trained baselines where topical correlations are controlled.
-In addition, they seem to confirm that performance improves with base model scale and, in the case of nOSST-RS for verification, with the number of anchor examples up to a point.
-This allows the user to trade-off computational resources for accuracy.
+Empirically, OSST-based methods outperform LLM prompting alternatives of comparable scale and surpass contrastively trained baselines when topical correlations are controlled.
+Our findings also suggest promising scaling behaviors: performance improves with model size and, for the verification random sampling variant (nOSST-RS), with the number of anchor examples, up to a saturation point.
+These trends indicate a practical trade-off between computational resources and stylistic accuracy.

-Our work presents two main limitations.
-First, the scale of base models used in OSST-based methods is limited due to resource constraints.
-More study is needed to observe scaling laws in performance.
-Second, in the RS variation for authorship verification, we pick in-distribution anchors as the baseline.
-Although this variation did increase performance, sampling anchors in-distribution in the wild is not simple.
-Models trained with contrastive learning could find good use for this task.
+The present work is limited by model size and by the requirement of in-distribution anchors in the RS variant, which may limit real-world applicability.
+Future research should explore scaling laws with larger base models and alternative anchor selection mechanisms.
+One such alternative could be the use of contrastively trained models for retrieval.
+We believe these directions can advance unsupervised stylistic modeling and bring LLM-based authorship analysis closer to robust, real-world deployment.